RamenKumarBhar/reminiscens-lifeapi/README.md

 (check https://github.com/cdparra/reminiscensui).

 Please, be gentle.
 This is all work-in-progress made by students that learning by doing :-).
-Of course, feedback is always
+Of course, feedback is always welcomed!